vishwanathshinde/vishwanathshinde/README.md

 - 🌱 I’m currently pursuing **TYBCA** from SPPU University <br>
   🏫 In Abasaheb Garware College, Pune

-- 👨‍💻 All of my projects are available at [vishwanathshinde.netlify.app](vishwanathshinde.netlify.app)
+- 👨‍💻 All of my projects are available at <!--[vishwanathshinde.netlify.app](vishwanathshinde.netlify.app)-->

 - 📫 How to reach me **vishwanathshinde988@gmail.com**